Surbh77/Chat-Assistant/README.md

 conda install -r requirements.txt
 ```

-**Setting enviroment variables**
+**Setting environment variables**

-To setup environment variable in linux OS use following command:
+To set environment variables in Linux OS use the following command:
 ```
 pip install openai
 export OPENAI_API_KEY=your_api_key
 ```
-To setup environment variable in windows OS use following command:
+To set environment variables in Windows OS use the following command:
 ```
 set OPENAI_API_KEY=your_api_key
 ```

 **Download LLM models from Huggingface**

-You can use any of the .ggml or .gguf format model here.
+You can use any of the .ggml or .gguf format models here.
 Login into Huggingface and search for the following models:

 ```